 Screening process

 We check all applications to see if candidates meet the requirements.
-We base this on qualifications, experience and skills for the job.
+We base this on professional registration, qualifications, experience and skills for the job.

-The HSE cannot employ a regulated health professional in Ireland unless they are properly registered with the relevant professional regulator.
+The HSE can only employ a regulated health professional if they are registered with the relevant professional regulator in Ireland.

 Recognition of qualifications in the Department of Health - gov.ie

-If you have not yet completed the recognition or registration process, we recommend starting as soon as possible, as it can take time.
+If you have not completed the required recognition or registration, you should start as soon as possible, as the process can take time.

-If there is no professional body, regulator, or authority for your qualification, the selection board will decide whether your non-Irish qualification is equivalent.
+If there is no professional body, statutory regulator, or competent authority the selection board will advise your non-Irish qualification is equivalent.

 Recognition of non-Irish qualifications